 Matthew Slater joined Council in 2022 as a member of the Finance, Audit, Investment and Risk Committee.
 He became Chair on September 8th 2023, when Professor Cathy Stinear retired from the role.

-Based in Christchurch, Matthew brings a background in debt and equity investment in public and private financial markets from executive roles at Ngai Tahu Holdings Corporation, Bank of New Zealand and National Australia Bank.
-His current role is at Ravensdown where he has worked across various strategy, product development and finance roles.
+Based in Christchurch, Matthew brings a finance and investment background from various commercial roles at Ravensdown, Ngai Tahu Holdings, Bank of New Zealand and National Australia Bank.
 He has governance experience from roles at Waikato Milking Systems, St Michael’s Church School, various limited partner advisory board roles with NZ and Australian private equity funds, and the Halswell/Westbridge Combined Board.